Government Medical College, Bettiah

 Government Medical College and Hospital, Bettiah is a government medical college situated at Bettiah, in the West Champaran district of the Indian state of Bihar.This college came into existence into year 2008.

 History

-It is affiliated with Aryabhatta Knowledge University.
+It is affiliated with Bihar University of Health Sciences.
 The first batch of the college started from year 2013.
 It has around 1200- 1400 patient flow per day.
 It was attached with MJK (Maharani Janki Kunwar) hospital which is nearly 100 years old and is the only government hospital and medical training centre of North Bihar.
 In present time it's named as GMCH BETTIAH.